-Wha t We Do Wł nat We Don't Do V Pay for Performance - A significant portion of the compensation for our NEOs is in the form of at-risk variable compensation. х Excessive Perquisites - Perquisites represent a limited portion of our NEOs' compensation. ✓ Multiple Performance Metrics - Cash incentive compensation and our performance-based restricted stock awards are based on multiple measures to support the Company's long-term strategy in a balanced manner. × Employment Agreements - We do not have employment agreements with our NEOs, and all of our NEOs are employed on an at-will basis. ~ Long-Term Performance Focus - Half of the annual long- term equity awards for our NEOs are tied to three-year financial goals (for 2021 awards, Total Shareholder Return Percentile Rank (Executive Chair, CEO and CFO only); Consolidated Adjusted EBITDA Growth; and Same-Store Net Revenue Growth). × Guaranteed Annual Salary Increases or Bonuses - For our NEOs, annual salary increases are based on market competitiveness and other considerations, while annual cash incentives are tied to corporate and individual performance.
-V Stock Ownership Guidelines - All NEOs are subject to our stock ownership requirements. × Excise Tax Gross-ups are not offered for any new executives covered under the Company's Change-in-Control Severance Agreements.
-V "Clawback" Provisions - Our policy provides for the adjustment or recovery of compensation in certain circumstances. × "Single-trigger" change-in-control cash severance payments - Company's Plan documents prohibit "single-trigger" change-in-control cash severance payments.
-V Award Caps - All of our annual cash incentive compensation plans and our performance-based restricted stock awards have caps on plan formulas. × Pledging or Hedging - Company policy prohibits directors, executives, and certain other employees from pledging or hedging their stock in the Company.
-V Risk Assessment - The Compensation Committee regularly assesses the risk levels of the Company's executive compensation program. × Repricing of underwater stock options - Company's Plan documents prohibit any repricing.
-V Use a representative and relevant peer group.
-V Use an independent compensation consultant.
+What We Don't Do

+- Excessive Perquisites Perquisites represent a limited portion of our NEOs' compensation. - Employment Agreements We do not have employment agreements with our NEOs, and all of our NEOs are employed on an at-will basis. - Guaranteed Annual Salary Increases or Bonuses For our NEOs, annual salary increases are based on market competitiveness and other considerations, while annual cash incentives are tied to corporate and individual performance. - Excise Tax Gross-ups are not offered for any executive officers covered under the Company's Change-in-Control Severance Agreements. - "Single-trigger" change-in-control cash severance payments Company's Plan documents prohibit "single-trigger" change-in-control cash severance payments. - Pledging or Hedging Company policy prohibits directors, executives, and certain other employees from pledging or hedging their stock in the Company. - Repricing of underwater stock options Company's Plan documents prohibit any repricing.